jlelse/kis3/README.md

 ```

 If you specify an environment variable (`PORT`, `DNT`, `DB_PATH`, `STATS_USERNAME`, `STATS_PASSWORD`), that will override the settings from the configuration file.

+### Email

+To enable email integration for sending reports, you need to add some configuration values for that:

+`smtpFrom`: Sender address for the emails

+`smtpHost`: Address of the mail server (including port)

+`smtpUser`: Username for SMTP login

+`smtpPassword`: Password for SMTP login

+### Telegram

+The Telegram integration allows sending reports via Telegram and also requesting stats via Telegram.
+For that the following configuration value must be set:

+`tgBotToken`: Token for the Telegram bot, which you can request via the [Bot Father](https://t.me/BotFather).

 ## Add to website